TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/ecap_apwm_mode.md

 This example uses the ECAP in APWM mode to generate a PWM signal.

 The example does the below
-- Configures ECAP in APWM mode and configures values in period and compare registers using sysconfig.
+- Configures ECAP in APWM mode and configures values in period and compare registers.
 - Waits for the specified time using the ECAP ISR.

 # External Connections

+\cond SOC_AM64X

+## AM64X-EVM

+- The signal can be probed on Pin 1 of the J12 header on the base board.

+\endcond

+\cond SOC_AM243X

+## AM243X-EVM

+- The signal can be probed on Pin 1 of the J12 header on the base board.

+## AM243X-LP

+- The signal can be probed on Pin 1 of the J21 header on the base board.

+\endcond

+\cond SOC_AM263X

 Connect OUTPUTXBAR1 output to oscilloscope